Samanea saman: In Venezuela

-Carbon sequestration
+Indonesia and carbon sequestration

 Carbon sequestration is the capture and long-term removal of carbon dioxide from the atmosphere.
 According to a research conducted at the School of Forestry of the Bogor Agricultural Institute, Indonesia, a mature tree with a crown diameter measuring 15 m absorbed 28.5 MT of CO_{2} annually.
-The trees have been planted in cities of Kudus and Demak and also will be planted along the shoulder of the road from Semarang to Losari.
+The trees have been planted in the Indonesian cities of Kudus and Demak and also will be planted along the shoulder of the road from Semarang to Losari.